Precomputed Dominant Resource Fairness: Related Work

 \section{Related Work}

-DRF is first proposed by \cite{ghodsi2011dominant}, where they introduce the new notion of establishing an MF allocation among \textit{dominant shares}, rather than a fixed resource bundle of different resource types.
+DRF is first proposed in \cite{ghodsi2011dominant}, where they introduce the new notion of establishing an MF allocation among \textit{dominant shares}, rather than a fixed resource bundle of different resource types.
 They also provide an algorithm to carry out the distribution, and produce empirical data to demonstrate the performance of the algorithm.
 In their theoretical sections, they compare the virtues of the newly introduced allocation scheme to the ones existing in the economy literature, for this is as much a problem in the field of economy as it is in the field of computer science.
 Their results clearly demonstrate that DRF possesses various advantages over its alternatives.

-The model is challenged by \cite{dolev2012no}.
+The model is challenged in \cite{dolev2012no}.
 They developed an alternative fairness notion, which they refer to as \textit{no justified complaints}, based on the assumption that the fairness of distribution of resources should be assessed from a global system point of view, considering the bottleneck property of resources.
 A resource is a bottleneck resource, if the availability of this resource is limited and there is a race condition for accessing it.
 They developed the \textit{Bottleneck Based Fairness} (BBF) algorithm to implement this paradigm as an alternative to DRF, with relative advantages of each algorithm in different use cases.

 Not only challenged, but DRF has also been adopted, generalised, contextualised, or extended to different cases.
-For example, \cite{gutman2012fair}, introduced an economical framework to compare and contrast the two systems described above.
-While doing so they also critically assessed both approaches from an economic point of view. \cite{joe2013multiresource} investigates the trade-off between fairness and efficiency, providing a unifying framework with two families of fairness functions, DRF being a special case in one of them. \cite{kash2014no} takes a scenario in which the complete information on demands is not available, since users arrive and leave the system, and develops a Dynamic DRF (DDRF) to address the problem.
+For example, Gutman and Nisan \cite{gutman2012fair}, introduced an economical framework to compare and contrast the two systems described above.
+While doing so they also critically assessed both approaches from an economic point of view.
+Joe-Wong and colleagues \cite{joe2013multiresource} investigates the trade-off between fairness and efficiency, providing a unifying framework with two families of fairness functions, DRF being a special case in one of them.
+Kash \cite{kash2014no} takes a scenario in which the complete information on demands is not available, since users arrive and leave the system, and develops a Dynamic DRF (DDRF) to address the problem.
 The DDRF algorithm is improved for its performance in \cite{li2015note}.